 He slammed the door and turned the ignition.
 Guns N’ Roses was in the tape deck.
 We locked eyes as he backed out of the driveway, and I wanted him to call me a Chink again, just one last time, like maybe he’d be the only person I’d make an exception for.

 Jeff Chon’s most recent work has appeared in Juked, The North American Review, and The Portland Review.
-His novel, Hashtag Good Guy with a Gun, is forthcoming from Sagging Meniscus Press.
+His novel, Hashtag Good Guy with a Gun, is forthcoming from Sagging Meniscus Press in May 2021.